-The Company will initially issue US\$250,000,000 in aggregate principal amount of the Notes, which will mature on December 15, 2023, unless earlier redeemed pursuant to the terms thereof and the Indenture.
+The Company will initially issue US\$160,000,000 in aggregate principal amount of the Additional Notes, which will be fully consolidated and form a single series with, and will rank pari passu with the Original Notes.
+The Notes will mature on December 15, 2023, unless earlier redeemed pursuant to the terms thereof and the Indenture.